Film and TV drama

 Host your own screenings:

 Set up your own events locally to screen films.
 Try to find your own alternative niche and do something different.
 The film community is a small one and getting well known as tasteful and knowledgeable as well as communicative about film can lead to great opportunities.
-The BFI and 20bedfordway offer advice on how to host your own screenings.
+20bedfordway offer advice on how to host your own screenings.

 Search for jobs: